Added sugar is the single worst ingredient in the modern diet.

 - Fruits canned in syrup: Choose fresh fruits instead.

 - Low-fat or diet foods: Foods that have had the fat removed from them are often very high in sugar.

 Drink water instead of soda or juices and don't add sugar to your coffee or tea.

-Just be creative and use google to find recipes.
-You can eat an endless variety of amazing foods even though you eliminate sugar from your diet.
+Just be creative and find recipes online.
+You can eat an endless variety of amazing foods even if you eliminate all sugar from your diet.

 A natural, zero-calorie alternative to sugar is stevia.

-The best way to cut back on sugar is to simply avoid processed foods and satisfy your sweet tooth with fruits instead.
+The best way to cut back on sugar is to simply avoid processed foods and satisfy your sweet tooth with fruit instead.

 This approach doesn't require math, calorie counting or obsessively reading food labels all the time.

 However, if you're simply unable to stick to unprocessed foods for financial reasons, then here are some tips on how to make the right choices: